deandevl/BarChartCompD3/README.md

 ## Demonstration

 Two demonstrations of **bar-chart-comp-d3** are provided in the folders named `demo_1/dist`, and `demo_2/dist`.
 They can be viewed by hosting their respective `index.html`files.  demo_1 is a redo of [Grouped Stacked Bar Chart](https://beta.observablehq.com/@mbostock/d3-stacked-bar-chart)  from Mike Bostock's array of D3 examples.
-The demo folders contain a `package.json` file that can be used to setup dependencies for these demos and as a template for other applications using  **bar-chart-comp-d3**.The following is the setup for this chart contained in the `App.vue` file where `axis` is a reference to the `axis` in our above example:
+The demo folders contain a `package.json` file that can be used to setup dependencies for these demos and as a template for other applications using  **bar-chart-comp-d3**.
+The following is the setup for this chart contained in the `App.vue` file where `axis` is a reference to the `axis` in our above example:

 ```
 	<bar-chart-comp-d3>